CITY PULSE: Chinese Whispers

 Same As That

-The Canvas Gallery is hosting Shoaib Mahmood’s solo art exhibition titled ‘Same As That’ from April 13 to April 22.
+The Canvas Gallery is hosting Shoaib Mahmood’s solo art exhibition titled ‘Same As That’ until April 22.
 Call 021-35861523 for more information.

 Qawwali Mehfil